gomods/athens/docs/content/install/install-on-bosh.md

 bosh -d athens instances
 ```

 which is useful for targeting Athens, e.g. with the `GOPROXY` variable.
+You can follow this [quickstart guide](/try-out) for more information.